Noah-Medvinsky/Chatroom/README.md

 The files we used to test include BLACK BOX TESTING Chatroom.txt, testFirebase.js (these two are in the root directory) and index.test.js which is under Chatroom/server2/public/webpack-demo
 /src/

+One final Note: You are able to send pictures, however you are not able to send files